rawitat/gtypist_lessons/programming_quotes.typ

 I:Brian Hook, about Perl
 S:I have a pretty major problem with a language where one of the most common :variables has the name $_.

+*:SCRIPT_25
+I:Guido van Rossum (creator of Python)
+S:Now, it's my belief that Python is a lot easier than to teach to students :programming and teach them C or C++ or Java at the same time because all the :details of the languages are so much harder.
+Other scripting languages really :don't work very well there either.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU